stytri/msa/README.md

 The following characters have special meaning in assembler files: `#` `;` `,`.
 `#` and `;` are as above, and `,` is used to separate multiple instructions on a single line.

-Source lines are parsed, spaces are elided, symbols and constants are replaced by their defined replacement strings, stopping at the `,` separator, comments, or end-of-line.
+Source lines are parsed, spaces are elided, symbols and constants are replaced by their defined replacement strings, stopping at the `,` or `:` separators (the colon separator is preserved in the pattern, the comma is elided), comments, or end-of-line.
 The resulting pattern is then looked up in the pattern table and if a match is found, the corresponding expression is evaluated.

 ## segfile